rust-lang/blog.rust-lang.org/_posts/2017-05-05-libz-blitz.md

-Because of Cargo, we can "include batteries" without literally putting them into the standard library; pulling in other crates is nearly as easy as using the standard library (and will get even easier this year).
+Because of Cargo, we can "include batteries" without literally putting them into the standard library; pulling in other crates is nearly as easy as using the standard library (and will likely get even easier this year).
 But to capitalize on this ability to the fullest, we need to have excellent libraries. **Our mission for 2017 is to ensure that crates are available for a wide swath of common tasks and that they are *discoverable*, *cohesive*, *featureful*, and *well-documented*.**

 ## The Rust Libz Blitz